Blaneczek/PocManUE/README.md

 }
 ```

 The challenge was to change directions.
-With the system of splines and their connections to each other, it was simply enough to change the CurrentSpline along which the character moves.
+With the system of splines and their connections to each other, it was simply enough to change the **CurrentSpline** along which the character moves.
 The implementation is different in Ghosts and Player Character.
 Movement in Ghosts is closely related to their AI, so all the details are in the Ghosts section below.
 </br>In the case of the Player character, the choice of spline depends on the input of the player.
-</br></br>The player's input is queued and stored in DesiredDirection.
-When the end of CurrentSpline is reached, a new spline is set depending on the saved DesiredDirection.
+</br></br>The player's input is queued and stored in **DesiredDirection**.
+When the end of **CurrentSpline** is reached, a new spline is set depending on the saved **DesiredDirection**.
 The character is rotated and placed on the next spline.

  ```c++
 void APMPlayer::ChooseNewSpline()